 The Vancouver All British Field Meet classic car show takes place on the grounds of VanDusen Botanical Garden on the Saturday of the May Long Weekend.

-In 2019 the event is on Saturday May 18th (so a couple of days before the Victoria Day statutory holiday).
+In 2020 the event is on Saturday May 16 (so a couple of days before the Victoria Day statutory holiday).
 Due to concerns about the novel coronavirus, however, the event got cancelled.
 All things going well, the event will likely take place on Saturday, May 22, in 2021.